The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst’s Untitled (Spin Painting) (signed) is estimated to be worth between £5,000 to £7,500.
-This mixed media artwork, created in 2002, has an auction history of three total sales since its entry to the market on 13th September 2006.
-There have been no sales within the last 12 months or the past five years.
-The edition size of this artwork is limited to 100.
+The value of Damien Hirst’s Untitled (Spin Painting) (signed) from 2002 is estimated to be worth between £5,000 and £7,500.
+This mixed media artwork, part of a limited edition of 100, has an auction history of three sales since its entry to the market in September 2006.
+This is a rare artwork and its value has shown an average annual growth rate of 5%.

 Meaning & Analysis